walt-id/waltid-identity/waltid-issuer-api/README.md

 Refer to the
 [walt.id documentation](https://docs.oss.walt.id/issuer/api/issue-oidc4vc)
-for a detailed view on using the issuer service.
+for a detailed view on using the issuer service

 ## What it provides